dougalstanton/dougalstanton.net/drafts/a-new-yeast-project-brewing.markdown

 stay in the bottle for another two weeks to "condition", which should add some carbonation and let the flavour mature and settle a bit.
 I am looking forward to seeing how it all turns out.
 Will it be drinkable?

+* * *

+It's been conditioning in the bottle for two weeks now and I opened one this evening to see how it was progressing.
+The taste was mildly hoppy but slightly "thin" somehow.
+There wasn't as much carbonation as I'd hoped.
+I think I may have put too little sugar in the bottles before capping them.
+But still pretty drinkable, and should be better again in a week's time.